Israeli forces kill Palestinian attacker after manhunt

 Early Friday, authorities said they found the attacker hiding near a mosque in Jaffa, an Arab neighborhood in southern Tel Aviv, and killed him in a shootout.

-The Jenin refugee camp was the scene of one of the deadliest battles of the second Palestinian intifada, or uprising.
+The Jenin refugee camp was the scene of one of the deadliest battles of the second Palestinian intifada, or uprising, 20 years ago.
 In April 2002, Israeli forces fought Palestinian militants in the camp for nearly three weeks.
 Twenty-three Israeli soldiers and at least 52 Palestinians, including civilians, were killed, according to the United Nations.

 The Israeli military frequently conducts arrest raids in Jenin, often coming under fire.
 The Palestinian Authority, which administers parts of the occupied West Bank and coordinates with Israel on security matters, appears to have little control over the area.